-- The Fund's approach to responsible investment is described in the Statement of Investment Principles and on the Fund's website. - The Fund's policy on responsible ownership is included in the statement on the Financial Reporting Council's Stewardship Code (see Appendix C of the Statement of Investment Principles). - Details of the Fund's voting and engagements will be available on the Fund's website.
+- The Fund's approach to responsible investment is described in the Statement of Investment Principles and the Statement of Responsible Investment, both of which can be found on the Fund's website. - Details of the Fund's voting and engagements are available on the Fund's website.
 The Fund's annual report and accounts includes a summary of the Fund's approach to responsible investment.
 The full report is available on the website and is sent to members on request.